 These larger scale studies allow us to test our products on our customers.
 Our products are given to our customers to evaluate, sometimes blind.
 Then we can truly evaluate whether the product will meet and exceed our customers’ expectations and how does it drive customer satisfaction.

-This customer research allows Ariel to continue to release high quality detergents that produce better tough stain removal in one wash.
-By valuing the opinions of our customers, great products like new Ariel Liquid washing detergent can be developed.
+This customer research allows Ariel to continue to release high quality detergents that produce better tough stain removal for clothes in one wash.
+By valuing the opinions of our customers, great products like Ariel 3in1 PODS Washing Tablets can be developed.